-Just as the difference between males and females was examined, differences in budgeting and spending based on class standing was also explored.
+Just as we examined the difference between males and females, we also examined differences in budgeting and spending based on class standing.
 Of primary concern was the implementation of a print budget two years ago.
 Perspectives on a print budget may differ for juniors and seniors, then freshman and sophomores who have also had a print budget imposed on them.

-Budgeting, spending, and planning were first examined.
-First, it was found that there was a significant difference in monthly budgeting based on class standing (F = 11.40, p=.000).
+We first examined budgeting, spending, and planning.
+First, we found that there was a significant difference in monthly budgeting based on class standing (F = 11.40, p=.000).
 Seniors were most likely to have a budget, followed by juniors, sophomores, and freshman, in respective order.
-Similarly, a significant difference was found in eating out based on class standing (F = 2.74, p=.043).
+Similarly, we found a significant difference in eating out based on class standing (F = 2.74, p=.043).
 Seniors and sophomores were most likely to eat out.
 However, there was no significant difference in use of a daily planner based on class standing (F=1.47, p=.221).

-Spending habits were then examined by first looking at how students used their meal dollars.
-First, a significant difference was found in the use of meal dollars (F = 63.90, p=.000).
+We then examined spending habits by first looking at how students used their meal dollars.
+First, we found a significant difference in the use of meal dollars (F = 63.90, p=.000).
 Given that juniors and seniors often move away from residence halls to fend for themselves, it is not surprising that they were much less likely to have meal dollars than sophomores and freshman.
 Second, there was a significant difference in the amount of meal dollars placed in student accounts (F=16.84, p = .000).
 Seniors had the most dollars, followed by juniors, sophomores, and freshman, respectively.
 This could be due to simple experience over the years regarding how much they might really need to spend on meals over a semester.
 Finally, no significant difference was found on spending all their meal dollars (F = 2.30, p=.077) or the time when meal dollars ran out (F = .59, p=.625).

-A similar approach was taken in examining the use of a print budget.
+We took a similar approach to examining the use of a print budget.
 First, no significant difference was found based on awareness of the college's imposed print budget (F=.62, p=.599).
 However, significant differences were found based on spending the imposed print budget (F=21.67, p=.000).
 Juniors and seniors were much more likely than sophomores or freshmen to spend all the dollars in their print budget.
 This could be due to the greater research requirements placed on upperclassmen.
 Another explanation, however, might be when the print budget was imposed.
 For both seniors and juniors, printing was free when they were sophomores and freshmen, respectively.
 By the next year, however, the college implemented the printing budget for all students.
 The printing habits learned by juniors and seniors in their first few years may have been a factor in printing behaviors even after the budget was enacted.